 I may receive commissions from purchases made through links in this article.
 But that in no way influences my opinions.Full Disclosure

-Live in apartment with a little balcony?
+Live in an apartment with a little balcony?
 An urban house with a tiny yard?
 Think you’d love to grow your own food, but just don’t have the space?
 Think again.
 While you might not have much floor space, that shouldn’t stop you getting the satisfaction and health benefits of growing your own fruit and veg.
 Grow up!
 Building a vertical garden is incredibly easy – and you get to grow loads of food in a small space.
 With a vertical garden, or wall of bounty, you can grow an array of produce, from herbs and salad leaves to squashes, strawberries, and beans.
 Just because you live in an urban environment, surrounded by masses of concrete, doesn’t mean you can’t have easy access to fresh produce.
 All you need to do is get a little creative, and make the most of the space you have, to get your very own green space and get a little closer to self-sufficiency.

 What Can You Realistically Grow in a Vertical Garden?